Animated show hopes to make ‘reading an adventure’ for Black, brown St. Louis kids

 A lot of curriculum materials featuring Black people focus only on history or civil rights, Angela Carr says.
 "That's not necessarily students' lived experience."

 Both Triplett and Simpkins would like more grades to be able to participate in the "Drawn In" initiative.
-Right now it is geared toward ages 6-8, but Simpkins says she could easily sees kids in grade 5 involved.
+Right now it is geared toward ages 6-8, but Simpkins says she could easily sees kids up to grade 5 involved.

 Alex J. Stallings of Nine PBS says it is working on expanding the "Drawn In" curriculum to more grades as teen siblings of younger kids have even expressed interest.